 Tabitha joined Watsi on November 25th, 2014.
-Five years ago, Tabitha became the 857th member to automatically support a new Watsi patient every month.
-Since then, 5,183 more people have become monthly donors!
-Tabitha's most recent donation traveled 8,800 miles to support Hamza, a playful boy from Ethiopia, to fund a mass removal in his abdomen so he can return to school.
+Six years ago, Tabitha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Tabitha's most recent donation traveled 8,200 miles to support Hamza, a playful boy from Ethiopia, to fund a mass removal in his abdomen so he can return to school.

 Noeun is a 41-year-old construction worker.
 He works alongside his wife; they have been married for fifteen years and have two children together.
 He takes his children to school everyday, and in his free time he loves to play soccer or exercise.
 Three years ago, Noeun fell from the roof of a construction site and suffered a traumatic injury to his left hip.
 He has taken medicine to help with the pain, but lately the pain has gotten worse, and he has difficulty walking and sleeping.
 He came to Children's Surgical Centre (CSC) on recommendation from a neighbor.
 An x-ray found that Noeun had a fracture in his left hip so doctors now plan to perform a hemiarthroplasty, a surgical procedure that involves replacing half of the hip joint.
 Once he recovers his hip pain will be gone and he will be able to walk easily and return to work.
 Now he needs your help to fund this $539 procedure.